heartofmiriam/heartofmiriam/README.md

     Linux in my routine.
 I also possess a high level of fluency and expertise in SPSS, acquired through extensive coursework during my undergraduate studies in social science statistics.
-Currently, I am actively engaged in the acquisition of skills in SQL, Python and Javascript.<br>
+Currently, I am actively engaged in the acquisition of skills in SQL, Python, and JavaScript.<br>
     My areas of research interest, encompass the following domains: <br>
   ❥the Ancient MENA region, specifically delving into the lives of women within that context, with a particular emphasis on their religious experiences<br>
   ❥the academic history and theoretical frameworks prevalent in Germany from the early 1800s through World War Two; Eastern European and German Jewish history<br>